Cat-Lips/GodotSharp.SourceGenerators/README.md

   * Generates default plugin overrides and options to make plugin class cleaner (inherit from OnImportEditorPlugin)
 * Includes base classes/helpers to create project specific source generators

+- Version 1.x supports Godot 3 only
-- Version 2.x supports Godot 4
+- Version 2.x supports Godot 3 & 4
-- Version 1.x supports Godot 3
+- Version 3.x will support Godot 4 only
+  - `Notify` will be improved
+  - `OnImport` will be removed
+  - `SceneTree` caching will be removed (+ other ideas)
+  - Post comments/questions/suggestions as issues - open discussions welcome
+    - eg, should `_` operator be replaced to avoid conflict with C# discard operator?

 (See [GodotSharp.BuildingBlocks][1] or local tests for example usage patterns)